Patryk27/lxd-snapper/README.md

 ## Configuring

-Setting-up lxd-snapper is pretty easy: you just need to prepare a configuration file that will describe which LXD instances (so containers and/or virtual machines) you want to get snapshotted and for how long those snapshots should be kept around.
+Setting-up lxd-snapper is easy: you just need to prepare a configuration file that will describe which LXD instances (so containers and/or virtual machines) you want to get snapshotted and for how long those snapshots should be kept around.

 We can start with the most basic configuration: